void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

     incorrect as the interactions that caused this problem are not unique to this version.

-  * Pushing glibc with no coordination.
+  * Pushing a glibc update with no coordination.
 We saw the trouble that befell Arch when they did a glibc update that temporarily broke bash.
 We'd hoped to avoid this same fate, but while discussing the change, the package was merged without discussion.

-  * General problems related with single points of failure.
+  * General problems related to single points of failure.
 Though this is not an issue now, there was a time where xtraeme was the single point of failure.
-Through his personal inaction we lost the voidlinux.eu domain.
-We had a lot of trouble getting the project back into a stable state, but through a significant amount of effort we recovered.
+Through their personal inaction we lost the voidlinux.eu domain.
+We had a lot of trouble getting the project back into a stable state, but through a significant amount of effort, we recovered.
 Though newer maintainers probably don't notice this, there are a lot of older developers and users who remember when xtraeme was all that Void was.
 The project has grown significantly since then, and this is a change I'm not sure